A woman practicing self care by zoning out in the clouds

 Experiencing burnout

 I was burning out.
 My motivation to stay on top of my health slipped away.
 Managing diabetes felt like an impossible task.
 I wasn't feeling any of the energy and vitality I expected to get from being in range.
-Worst yet, I began to doubt whether my efforts were, in fact, worth continuing.
+Worst of all, I began to doubt whether my efforts were, in fact, worth continuing.

 I felt like I had little quality of life.
 The things that used to be enjoyable only brought stress.
 And I started to ask myself what was truly important to me regarding my health.